tabarra/txAdmin/dev_notes.md

 - [ ] monitor checks for duplicate active users every 10 minutes, then reports in diagnostics page
 - [ ] check everything done for xss
 - [ ] apply the new action log html to the modal
-- [ ] check why scheduled restarts are not kicking players
 - [ ] make `fxRunner.srvCmd()` itself perform the escaping
 - [ ] replace `clone` with `lodash/clonedeep` and check the places where I'm doing `Object.assign()` for shallow clones
 - [ ] add `<fivem://connect/xxxxx>` to `/status` by getting `web_baseUrl` maybe from the heartbeat